rodneyshupe/Cookbook/Recipes/Sides/PressureCookerParmesanRisotto.rst

 Directions
 ----------

-1. BUILD FLAVOR: Melt butter in pressure-cooker pot over medium-high heat.
+1. BUILD FLAVOUR: Melt butter in pressure-cooker pot over medium-high heat.
    Add onion and cook until softened, about 5 minutes.
 Stir in garlic and cook until fragrant, about 30 seconds.
 Stir in rice and toast lightly, about 3 minutes.
 Stir in wine and cook until almost evaporated, about